The Most Common Problems With Home Heating Furnaces

 The Filter Is Dirty

-This is an easy problem to diagnose, as you will usually be able to see for yourself that the filter is dirty.
+This is an easy problem to diagnose and frequently contributes to a gas heating system not working properly.
+You will usually be able to see for yourself that the filter is dirty.
 A dirty filter can cause all kinds of problems in your furnace, from causing it to cycle on and off too often, provide only a small amount of heat or not work at all.

 The Furnace Cycles Too Frequently